type9/twatter/docs/README.md

 Twatter is an app that tries to replicate speech patterns through generating a new tweet from a given Twitter handle.

-**Does this really work?**...
-Sorta.
+**FYI on Usage**...
 You need to give it a twitter handle that has a lot of Tweets.
 If there aren't too many Tweets there's a high chance that the site will just return a copy of a tweet

 ---
 ## API